tony-waters/tony-waters.github.io/_posts/2026-03-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 ## Summary of Variants B–F

-Rather than repeating the full walkthrough, the remaining variants can be understood as variations on the same core ideas demonstrated in Variant A.
+Rather than repeating the full walkthrough, the remaining variants can be understood as variations on the same core ideas demonstrated in Variant A. They are better understood through reference to the actual repositories.
+Brlow is a summary of each Variant with links to its classes and tests.

 ---